zincsearch/zincsearch/README.md

 | uid | admin |
 | pwd | Complexpass#123 |

-Do not store sensitive data on this server as its available to everyone on internet.
+Note: Do not store sensitive data on this server as its available to everyone on internet.
 Data will also be cleaned on this server regularly.
 # Join slack channel

 [![Slack](./screenshots/slack.png)](https://join.slack.com/t/zinc-nvh4832/shared_invite/zt-11r96hv2b-UwxUILuSJ1duzl_6mhJwVg)